 REPRESENTATIVE RESULTS:

 Development of isolated/transduced mouse fertilized eggs can be checked under the microscope daily (Figure 1).
 Healthy embryos develop into blastocyst within 3-4 days.
-We observed that 60-70% of untreated embryos develop into blastocyst23.
+In this protocol, 60-70% of untreated embryos develop into blastocyst23.
 Out of 114 laser-perforated transduced embryos, 54 developed into blastocyst (rate of 47%) and 46 blastocysts expressed GFP (46/54=85%)23.

 The mouse embryos were laser-perforated on the day of harvest.
-The optimal setting for the laser treatment was 3 holes per fertilized egg and 250 s.
-The laser should be aimed to thin the zona instead of creating a hole (Figure 2).
+The optimal setting for the laser treatment was 3 holes per fertilized egg and 250 ms. The laser should be aimed to thin the zona instead of creating a hole (Figure 2).
 This allows the developing embryos to benefit from an intact encapsulating zona pellucida while becoming permissive to lentiviral transduction.
-In our experiments, we transduced mouse embryos with a recombinant lentivirus that expressed copepod GFP (abbreviated GFP) from an elongation factor 1a promoter.
-For transduction, 2 ul of lentivirus was introduced into the culture media.
+In these experiments, mouse embryos were transduced with a recombinant lentivirus that expressed copepod GFP (abbreviated GFP) from an elongation factor 1a promoter.
+For transduction, 2 uL of lentivirus was introduced into the culture media.
 Increasing the amount of virus, directly affected the number of transduced embryos that expressed GFP while adversely affecting embryo development into blastocyst23.
-Viral volumes larger than 10% of KSOM drop volume would also adversely affect blastocyst formation (e.g. greater than 5 μl of virus in a 50 μl KSOM drop).
+Viral volumes larger than 10% of KSOM drop volume would also adversely affect blastocyst formation (e.g. greater than 5 μL of virus in a 50 μL KSOM drop).

 To validate the viability, transduced mouse embryos were non-surgically transferred to pseudopregnant mice.
 Six separate NSET events, transferring a total of 58 blastocyst, resulted in 9 GFP transgenic pups out of total of 12, yielding 75% rate of transgenesis 23.
-The NSET protocol is reported to yield 30-35% live births28 compared to 21% yield that we observed in our experiments (12/58).
-We hypothesize that the lentiviral treatment may have played a role in embryo development and contributed to the low embryo transfer rate.
+The NSET protocol is reported to yield 30-35% live births28 compared to 21% yield that were observed in our experiments (12/58).
+The lentiviral treatment may have played a role in embryo development and contributed to the low embryo transfer rate.
 Pups with multiple lentiviral integrations and high expression of GFP were visually green under a blue LED lamp (465-470 nm) (Figure 3).
 The number of incorporated GFP copies ranged from 0-6 copies and was determined by performing qualitative PCR on isolated chromosomal DNA from pup tissue23.

 FIGURE LEGENDS: